masoodimubashir/goodguys/README.md

 GoodGuys is a web-based platform built to manage and streamline data flow between clients and vendors for design-based services.
 This system allows both parties to collaborate efficiently through tools like purchase tracking, challan generation, activity logging, and payment management.

 🚀 Project Overview
-The GoodGuys website acts as a central hub for:
+The GoodGuys website serves as a centralized platform for seamless collaboration between clients and vendors in design-based services.

-Clients to submit design requirements, view proposals, and monitor project progress.
+Clients can submit design requirements, view proposals, monitor project progress, and generate challans, invoices, and proformas.
+The system maintains a complete transactional history of purchases, sales, and payments involving both vendors and clients.

-Vendors to manage their tasks, receive feedback, and deliver design assets effectively.

-Built with Laravel and React (Inertia.js), the platform enables a smooth workflow with transparency and accountability for both parties.
+All financial activities and exchanges are managed transparently by the GoodGuys team.
+At any point, a detailed account summary PDF can be generated, providing a comprehensive view of all project-related data—enabling smooth communication and decision-making for further processing.

 ⚙️ Installation
 To install and run the project locally, follow these steps: